Best Day Hiking Backpack: 2023 10 Top Models

 Best Larger Volume Pack

 The Traverse also has a handful of winning features that set it apart from the best of the rest.
-We particularly like the reassuringly tough ripstop fabric, the frontal kangaroo stash pocket, oversize pockets on the hip belt, its outstanding lumbar support, and the way the water bottle sleeves are tilted forward to provide easy access when you’re on the move.
+We particularly like the reassuringly tough ripstop fabric, the frontal kangaroo stash pocket, oversize zippered pockets on the hip belt, its outstanding lumbar support, and the way the water bottle sleeves are tilted forward to provide easy access when you’re on the move.

 Specs